Steps Towards a Theory of Visual Information: Active Perception, Signal-to-Symbol Conversion and the Interplay Between Sensing and Control: Preamble

 \chapter{Preamble}

+{\quotation \em ``Intelligent Behavior'' is often assumed to involve some sort of ``internal representation'' made of discrete ``symbols.''
+However, the Data Processing Inequality suggests that such a signal-to-symbol conversion is detrimental to the optimality of decision and control actions downstream.
+This opens a number of questions that motivate this manuscript.
+Readers uninterested in such philosophical issues can skip this section.}~\\

-This manuscript originates from an attempt to address the so-called ``signal-to-symbol barrier.''
-Perceptual agents, from plants to humans, perform measurements of physical processes (``signals'') at a level of granularity that is {\em essentially continuous}.\footnote{The continuum is an abstraction, so here ``continuous'' is to be understood as existing at a level of granularity significantly finer than the resolution of the measurement device or actuator.
-For instance, although retinal photoreceptors are finite in number, we do not perceive discontinuities due to retinal sampling.\cut{ Even when the sensory signals and the actions are discrete (due to digital encoders or transducers), the ``analog-to-digital'' conversion usually occurs in a manner that is independent of the signal being sampled (\eg fixed-rate sampling), or dependent only on coarse phenomenological aspects of the signal (\eg adaptive sampling based on frequency characteristics or sparsity constraints).} Scaling phenomena and the scale-invariance of natural image statistics make the continuum limit relevant to visual perception, unlike other sensory modalities.} They also perform actions in the continuum of physical space.
-And yet, cognitive science, primary epistemics, and in general modern philosophy, associate ``intelligent behavior'' with some kind of ``internal representation'' made of {\em discrete symbols} (\eg ``concepts'', ``ideas'', ``objects'', ``categories'') that can be manipulated with the tools of logic or probabilistic inference.
-But little is known about {\em why} such a ``signal-to-symbol'' conversion should occur, how it would yield an evolutionary advantage, or what principles should guide it.
+Perceptual agents, from plants to humans, measure samples of physical processes (``signals'') that are {\em essentially continuous}.\footnote{The continuum is an abstraction; a continuous entity is to be understood as one existing at a level of granularity significantly finer than the resolution of the measurement devices.
+For instance, the radiance of an object is sampled by retinal photoreceptors that are finite in number; the more receptors (or the closer the viewer), the more details are being revealed, so one never has a ``sufficient number of pixels'' and therefore the radiance can be thought of as a continuous function.\cut{ Even when the sensory signals and the actions are discrete (due to digital encoders or transducers), the ``analog-to-digital'' conversion usually occurs in a manner that is independent of the signal being sampled (\eg fixed-rate sampling), or dependent only on coarse phenomenological aspects of the signal (\eg adaptive sampling based on frequency characteristics or sparsity constraints).}} They also perform actions in the continuum of physical space.
+And yet, cognitive science, epistemology, and in general modern philosophy associate ``intelligent behavior'' with some kind of ``internal representation'' built upon {\em discrete symbols} (\eg ``concepts'', ``ideas'', ``objects'', ``categories'') that can be manipulated and inferred with logic and probabilistic inference.
+But {\em why} should such a ``signal-to-symbol'' conversion occur?
+How does it yield an evolutionary advantage?
+What principles should guide it?